-Since it’s February 15th, I thought it was a good time to start reflecting on my 2017 goals.
+Since it’s February 15th, I thought it was a good time to start reflecting on this year’s goals.
 (Just kidding, I’m just a little slow in posting these).
 So, what are my goals for 2017?
 This is Year One of the Three Year Experiment, so I feel compelled to get them right.

 Last week, I was offered a new gig as a part-time ESOL Teacher.
 This gig will allow me to work in two schools for a total of about 30 hours maximum per week.
 But is it a good idea?
 Does it help us with our three year goals?